-For a preview of each reverb mode, check out the following video:
+For a preview of each reverb mode, check out the video below.

 The RV-6 has dual 1/4-inch jacks for mono or stereo operation.

 However, the RV-6’s manual recommends Roland’s EV-5 expression pedal as the only compatible option.
-This isn’t exactly a cheap accesory.
+This isn’t exactly a cheap accessory.

 Another minor drawback is the cramming of the reverb modes around a small rotary control.
 This makes them a bit hard to read.